-HMRC - STSM101050 - What Is An Open-Ended Investment Company?
+HMRC - STSM101050 - Introduction To Collective Investment Schemes: What Is An Open-Ended Investment Company?

 An Open-Ended Investment Company (OEIC) is a collective investment scheme that is structured as a company with variable capital and satisfies the property and investment condition in section 236 Financial Services Management Act 2000.
 Once authorised by the Financial Conduct Authority, it is incorporated as a company under The Open-Ended Investment Companies Regulations 2001 (SI 2001/1228).